 7. Partially Dislodged or Extruded Tooth

-Try dental floss at first to remove the object gently.
 If the object won’t dislodge, go to your dentist and have them remove it.
 Don’t ever use a sharp object — like a pin — to poke the object since these types of things can scratch the surface of your tooth or cut your gums.
 A dentist can safely remove the item without causing damage to the surrounding teeth and gums.

-If you cut your tongue, it might look like it’s bleeding a lot.
+If you cut your tongue, gums or lips, it might look like there’s a lot of bleeding.
 Stay calm since the injury might appear worse than it is.
-Unless it’s a large cut, your tongue will likely heal themselves.
+Unless it’s a large cut, these areas in the mouth will likely heal themselves.
 In fact, cuts and injuries inside the mouth are known to heal faster than most other parts of the body.

-If you’ve bruised or cut your gums or lips, but your teeth are still intact, you can use cold pressure like a bag of ice, a cold compress or a frozen veggie bag to relieve the swelling and pain.
+If you’ve bruised or cut your gums or lips but your teeth are still intact, you can use cold pressure like a bag of ice, a cold compress or a frozen veggie bag to relieve the swelling and pain.
 See your dentist if the cut goes across your lip border or is more than a quarter-inch long to receive treatment and ensure it heals correctly.
 If the injury has more extensive damage or uncontrolled bleeding, see a doctor to determine if stitches or further treatment is necessary.

 You may require immediate dental attention for other mouth injuries.
 For instance, if you have an injury to your jaw or you have a distorted-looking jawline, you’ll want immediate emergency treatment.
 You’ll need to keep your face as still as possible until you get medical attention.
 If you bite your tongue, cheek or lip and you can’t get the bleeding to stop, seek emergency help.